json-api/json-api/format/index.md

 Resource linkage **MUST** be represented as one of the following:

 * `null` for empty to-one relationships.
-* a "linkage object" (defined below) for non-empty to-one relationships.
+* a [resource identifier object] for non-empty to-one relationships.
 * an empty array (`[]`) for empty to-many relationships.
-* an array of linkage objects for non-empty to-many relationships.
+* an array of [resource identifier objects] for non-empty to-many relationships.

-A "linkage object" is an object that identifies an individual related resource.
-It **MUST** contain `type` and `id` members.

-A linkage object **MAY** include a `"meta"` member to contain non-standard meta-information about linkage.

 > Note: Resource linkage in a compound document allows a client to link together all of the included resource objects without having to `GET` any